leonardgoeke/AnyMOD.jl/docs/src/sets.md

 !!! tip "Less detailed resolution for debugging"
     Creating and especially solving a model is much faster if the temporal resolution of dispatch is decreased.
 Therefore, it is advisable to first test new models at a less detailed temporal resolution.
 In the example this would be achieved by replacing the ´4´ for electricity with ´2´ to switch to a daily resolution.
 This will help you to spot and fix mistakes or unintended effects more efficiently.

-AnyMOD checks the specified resolutions and will throw an error if any logical inconsistencies are detected.
-Resolutions provided in a specific row directly only apply to the last carrier in that row.
+AnyMOD checks the specified resolutions and will throw an error, if any logical inconsistencies are detected.
+Resolutions provided in a specific row only apply to the last carrier in that row.
 However, carrier on higher levels without a specified resolution, like `gas` in the example,  automatically inherit a resolution from their descendants.

 **Optional mappings**

 For reasons elaborated in [Göke (2020)](https://arxiv.org/abs/2004.10184), be default energy balances in AnyMOD are not formulated as equality constraints meaning supply can exceed demand.
 To overwrite this behaviour, an optional column named `carrier_equality` using the keywords `yes` and `no` can be added to the file, where `yes` will enforce an equality constraint.
+Carriers are represented by the symbol ``Te``.

 ## Technologies

 The hierarchical tree of technologies is defined analogously to regions and time-steps.
-The respective `.csv` table from the example problem is given below.
+The respective `.csv` table from the demo problem is given below.
 Unlike regions and timesteps, technology names are required to be unique.

 ```@raw html
 <table class="tabelle2">